OverviewLast reviewed - 06 February 2023

 Paraguay, a landlocked country in South America, is bordered by Brazil to the east, Argentina to the southwest, and Bolivia to the northwest.
 It consists of 17 departments, with a separate district for the capital city of Asunción.
 The official languages of Paraguay are Spanish and Guaraní, and the currency is the guaraní (PYG).

 Paraguay achieved a significant economic expansion in Latin America in recent years.
-After an economic contraction of 1.2% of the gross domestic product (GDP) in 2012, the Paraguayan economy showed a recovery between 2013 and 2018, mainly due to record agricultural production and the recovery of international markets for the export of beef, mainly.
-In 2018, Paraguay achieved a growth of approximately 4.2%, which would position the country as one of the most significant in terms of the percentage of real GDP growth in the region.
+After an economic contraction of 1.2% of the gross domestic product (GDP) in 2012, the Paraguayan economy showed a recovery between 2013 and 2019, mainly due to record agricultural production and the recovery of international markets for the export of beef, mainly.

 Paraguay stands out as the leading exporter of renewable electricity in South America and is among the largest net exporters of clean energy worldwide.
-In addition, according to data published by the United States Ministry of Agriculture, Paraguay ranks as the largest exporter of organic sugar in the world, the sixth largest producer of soybeans, and the ninth largest in soybean processing capacity .
-Paraguay is also the ninth largest exporter of beef in the world.
+In addition, according to data published by the United States Ministry of Agriculture, Paraguay ranks as the largest exporter of organic sugar in the world, the fourth largest soybeans exporter, and the tenth largest in soybean processing capacity.
+Paraguay is also the tenth largest exporter of beef, eighth largest corn exporter, and eleventh largest rice exporter in the world.

 In Asuncion, in the central region, commercial activities (imports, exports, related services) and financial services have developed significantly.